lmc-eu/spirit-design-system/packages/web-react/src/components/UNSTABLE_Header/README.md

 <UNSTABLE_Header>{/* Content go here */}</UNSTABLE_Header>;
 ```

-It also sets CSS variable for the Header height which can be used in other nested components.
+It also sets CSS variable for the Header height which can be used by nested components.

 ### API